-In the year of 1979 the first cell phones appeared in Japan and Sweden as we know it today and being distributed commercially, that is, for the people to go to the store to buy them.
-At 1983 the AT & T company did the same in the United States.
-In Portugal, mobile phones arrived in the eighties and the price varied from 3.000 to 5.000 euros.
-This is what we call the first generation of cell phones, or 1G.
+In 1979, the first cell phones appeared in Japan and Sweden as we know them today and being distributed commercially, that is, so that people would go to the store to buy them.
+In 1983 the AT&T company did the same in the United States.
+In Portugal, cell phones arrived in the eighties and the price ranged from 3.000 to 5.000 euros.
+It's what we call the first generation of cell phones, or 1G.

 During the 1G era, cell phones were completely analog and had no internet connection, and were used only as mobile phones.

 In the 1990s came the second generation, or 2G era, with remote connections on the internet and being the transition from what we call "analog generation" to "digital generation."
 This was because, with the growth in the number of concurrent connections, a new type of technology was needed to meet the high demand that the first generation could not.

 Already in 2000, 3G technologies have emerged to increase, even more the demand for connection to the internet.
 According to the Wikipedia :

 "The most important feature of 3G mobile technology is to support a greater number of voice and data clients, especially in urban areas, as well as higher data rates at a lower incremental cost than in 2G.

 It uses radio spectrum in identified bands, provided by ITU-T for the Third Generation of IMT-2000 mobile services, and then licensed to the operators.

 Allows the transmission of 384 kbits / s for mobile systems and 1 megabits / s for stationary systems.
 It is expected to have a greater user capacity and greater spectral efficiency, so that consumers can have global roaming between different 3G networks. "